RichardMidnight/pi-safe/README.md

 PiSafe lets you create compressed image files of SD cards, USB drives, HDDs, SSDs or NVMes, and restore them whenever you need.
 Great for creating restore points.

 - 🍓 Designed for Raspberry Pi — works with most Linux distros
-- 🐧 Runs entirely on Linux — no Windows or macOS required
+- 🐧 Runs entirely on Linux — no Windows or Mac required
 - 💾 Compatible with Raspberry Pi Imager and other imaging tools
 - 🎛 Simple menu interface or command-line automation
 - 📦 Creates compressed images that auto-expand on restore